 For some more information browse our FAQs on how to stop coughing to find out how to stop coughing at night, or stop coughing attacks, and also how to stop coughing in children.

-A study in the International Journal of Bioassays involving 36 patients concludes that Yoga can be used as a therapy in patients with chronic rhinosinusitis.
+A study in the International Journal of Bioassays involving 36 patients concludes that Yoga is a valid therapy in patients with chronic rhinosinusitis.

 To do this, sit comfortably in an easy pose.
 Close your eyes and place your hands on your knees with your palms facing the ceiling.
 Keep your throat tight as you inhale.
 Hold your breath for about five minutes and gently exhale.
 Tighten your throat while you exhale and make sure you hear a hissing sound.
 Do this 3-4 times initially and then increase the number of repetitions.

-Start this exercise by sitting in a comfortable pose with your spine straight.
-With your hands on your knees and palms facing the sky.
+Start this exercise by sitting in a comfortable pose with your spine straight, your hands on your knees, and palms facing the sky.
 Breathe in deeply.
 As you exhale, contract your belly, exhale while allowing your abdominal muscles contract.
 As you release your abdomen, your breath should flow into your lungs automatically.
-Take 20 to 50 such breaths depending on how you feel about the exercise.
+Take 20 to 50 such breaths, depending on how you feel about the exercise.

 The bridge pose opens up the chest.
 Do this while lying on your back and bend your knees.
 Keep your feet flat on the floor.
 Exhale and use the strength of your arms to push your pelvis off the floor towards the ceiling.
-Ensure your body is lifted for three to five deep, consecutive breaths.
+Make sure you lift your body during three to five deep, consecutive breaths.
 Repeat the pose 4-5 times